What I have learned in my own wellness journey is that only I can make the changes that will impact my health.

 Step 7.
 Self-Care And Sleep

 This is my most favorite topic.
-I love, love, love talking about the importance of self-care, which includes sleep.
+I love, love, love talking about the importance of self-care,

 Us career-minded ladies are always giving and giving and giving to others, whether that be in our jobs or personal life.
 What about us and our own needs?